Affordable Care

 $275 for a 75-80 minute session

-I believe that everyone should have access to quality mental health care regardless of ability to pay.
+Although I do not take insurance, I believe that everyone should have access to quality mental health care regardless of ability to pay.
 I take some clients through Open Path Psychotherapy Collective when possible.
 In cases where you do not qualify for Open Path, but my standard fee is out of range, I am generally able to offer a sliding scale.
 Just ask if you think we are a great client-therapist fit but you need special accommodations.

-I accept credit cards via Stripe, IvyPay, Venmo, or Paypal, payable at the time of service.
+I accept credit cards via Stripe, Venmo, or Paypal, payable at the time of service.
 All services are non-refundable.

 Cancellation Policy